Guest blog by our friend: Nigel Deacon, ocular melanoma survivor and patient advocate.

 Consider making other changes in your life that help all cancer patients.
 Sort through your priorities and focus on what is most important.
 Reflect on your diet and lifestyle and see if you want to make changes there.
 Diet will not cure cancer but it can certainly help you feel better and stronger.
 Try to spend as much time in nature as you can.
 Do what makes you happy.
 Avoid pursuits that bring unhappiness.
 Know yourself and what is important to you.
 Lean on good friends.
 These are just sensible changes to consider.

-More resources and support: Save Your Skin – Ocular Melanoma
+More resources and support: Ocumel Canada, an initiative of Save Your Skin Foundation

 The information in this blog is not intended to replace the medical advice of a doctor or healthcare provider.
 The content in this blog is based on Nigel’s personal experience and extensive research in Canada and abroad.
 If you have any questions about what you have read here please do not hesitate to ask your doctor, and/or you can contact us and we will help to connect you to further information.